 - It may just help you live longer.

 Numerous studies have shown giving to be healthy for the donor.
 There are multiple health benefits, especially mentally, that range anywhere from lifting self-esteem and self-worth to lowering depression and blood pressure.
 These can be beneficial to living a longer and more fulfilling life.
 There are few things that can be compared to donating to a charity that simultaneously helps the giver and the receiver.

 Of course, charities need money, but they also need people.
 Interaction and networking opportunities are irreplaceable to charities.
 A monthly donation helps but it can also become a subscription to the donor, instead of a conscious donation.
 So why not get more creative in your donations.

 - Buy memorabilia.

-Many charities and non-profits have merchandise that its donors can have as keepsakes.
-These may come in the form of t-shirts, wristbands, active wear etc. These are sometimes more important than just a simple monetary donation because of its concurrent capability to be an advertisement to others that their donors may come into contact to while being worn.
+Many charities and non-profits have merchandise that their donors can have as keepsakes.
+These may come in the form of t-shirts, wristbands, activewear, etc. These are sometimes more important than just a simple monetary donation because of its concurrent capability to be an advertisement to others that their donors may come into contact with while being worn.
 So, go ahead and invest in some merchandise!

 Get in shape at a Fun Run/Walk.
 Take your kids to enjoy some face painting at a fair.
 Join a few popup events.
 These are all great ways to get active in the non-profit and charity communities.
 Turn your monthly donation into a monthly outing.
 Participation shows your charity that you are involved in supporting its cause.
 This also helps to create buzz for your charity.